 Our Noongar Advisory Circle meet four times a year and are compensated for their valuable time and knowledge – knowledge which collectively spans approximately 185 years.

-The NAC meet each quarter at the Perth Festival office with our Associate Artist, Kylie Bracknell, Artistic Director, Iain Grandage and Executive Producer, Anna Reece, to determine the best navigational approach for each individual event and creative exercise.
+The NAC meet each quarter at the Perth Festival office with our Associate Artist, Kylie Bracknell, Artistic Director, Iain Grandage and Executive Producer, Rachael Whitworth, to determine the best navigational approach for each individual event and creative exercise.

 Please read about our NAC Noongar community members below.

 Vivienne is a Balladong Wadjuk yorga from the Bibbulmun Nation, or Noongar people, of the south-west of Western Australia.
 After a childhood of learning about traditional medicine, Vivienne undertook formal training at the Marr Mooditj Foundation and completed Certificate IV in Bush and Western Herbal Medicine.
 She was also the first Indigenous member of the National Herbalist Association of Australia, and presented at the 7th International Conference on Herbal Medicine in 2010.
 Vivienne is passionate about Noongar language & culture and engages in select opportunities to share her knowledge.